-It is a medicine that is prescribed to combat heart failure, thus reducing the risk of heart attack.
+It is a medicine prescribed to combat heart failure, thus reducing the risk of a heart attack.

 Its function is to slow down the heart rate so that the blood pumping done by the heart is done efficiently in each heartbeat.

 Ivabradine comes as a tablet and should be taken orally.
-Doctors usually prescribe this medication twice a day before or after food intake, the important thing is to be scheduled to take at the same time every day that the treatment lasts.
+Doctors usually prescribe this medication twice a day before or after food intake; the important thing is to be scheduled to take it at the same time every day that the treatment lasts.

 Some tablets of this drug come with a line in the middle so that they can be chopped in cases where half the dose is prescribed.

-Nor is its use recommended if the affected person is taking antifungals, such as itraconazole.
+Nor is its use recommended if the affected person takes antifungals, such as itraconazole.

-People suffering from heart failure should notify their treating physician if they frequently suffer from low blood pressure , irregular or slow heartbeats, have a pacemaker or liver disease before starting treatment with Ivabradine.
+People suffering from heart failure should notify their treating physician if they frequently suffer from low blood pressure, irregular or slow heartbeats, or have a pacemaker or liver disease before starting treatment with Ivabradine.

-This medicine can not be prescribed to women who plan to become pregnant, are pregnant or are breastfeeding, it is not known if it can affect the unborn baby or born.
+This medicine can not be prescribed to women who plan to become pregnant, are pregnant, or are breastfeeding; it is unknown if it can affect the unborn baby or born.

 Side Effects of Ivabradine

-Ivabradina can affect vision, changing the brightness of the light, causing circles or bright spots to be seen around the lights, or flashes of colors, double focus, or other conditions related to vision.
+Ivabradine can affect vision, changing the brightness of the light, causing circles or bright spots to be seen around the lights, flashes of colors, double focus, or other conditions related to vision.

 These symptoms usually disappear after a few months of treatment.
-It is usually recommended to people who are going to start treatment with this medication to avoid driving at night or operate heavy machinery until they know the symptoms that may occur from Ivabradine.
+It is generally recommended for people who will start treatment with this medication to avoid driving at night or operating heavy machinery until they know the symptoms that may occur from Ivabradine.

-Other effects that are a little more delicate and that can be harmful to the patient’s health are:
+Other effects that are a little more delicate and that can be harmful to the patient’s health care:

 - Pressure in the chest